Last updated: February 4, 2020

 This article is intended to provide insight into Behavioral Tech’s current plans for support of our online training courses.
-As a result of ongoing changes in the tech industry involving Adobe Flash, the need to retire our current online training courses is inevitable.
+As a result of changes in the tech industry involving Adobe Flash, Behavioral Tech will retire its Flash-based, online courses at the end of 2019.

 In this article: